Linux version: syslogd - system logging utilities. Mac OS x (darwin) version

 1. Implement kernel firewalling to limit which hosts or networks have access to the 514/UDP socket.

-3. The ext2 filesystem can be used which can be configured to limit a certain percentage of a filesystem to usage by root only.
-This will require syslogd to be run as a non-root process.
+3. Log to an ext2 filesystem which can be configured to limit a percentage of a filesystem to usage by root only, requiring syslogd to be run as a non-root process.

-4. Disabling inet domain sockets will limit risk to the local machine. this will prevent usage of remote logging since syslogd will be unable to bind to the 514/UDP socket.
+4. Disabling inet domain sockets limits risk to the local machine, preventing remote logging since syslogd will be unable to bind to the 514/UDP socket.

 DEBUGGING